eigerco/polka-storage/docs/src/getting-started/index.md

 ## Guides

-- [`Parachain`](parachain-zombienet.md) - Covers how to setup a local testnet for the Polka Storage parachain, using Zombienet and Kubernetes.
+- [`Local Testnet - Polka Storage Parachain`](local-testnet.md) - Covers how to setup a local testnet for the Polka Storage parachain, using Zombienet and Kubernetes.
 - [`CAR server`](car-server.md) - Covers how to setup and run the CARv2 server, which transforms files into `.car` archives.